whaili/slurm-operator/docs/pyxis.md

 Configure `plugstack.conf` to include the pyxis configuration.

+> [!WARNING]
+>
-> **Warning**: In `plugstack.conf`, you must use glob syntax to avoid slurmctld
+> In `plugstack.conf`, you must use glob syntax to avoid slurmctld failure while
-> failure while trying to resolve the paths in the includes.
-Only the login and
+> trying to resolve the paths in the includes.
+Only the login and slurmd pods
-> slurmd pods should actually have the pyxis libraries installed.
+> should actually have the pyxis libraries installed.

 ```yaml
 slurm: